 UNATMO 1.25 The UNATMO is principally directed towards implementing decisions contained in relevant United Nations Security Council Resolutions (UNSCRs) aimed at preventing the financing of terrorist acts and combating the threats posed by foreign terrorist fighters.
 Besides the mandatory elements of the relevant UNSCRs, the UNATMO also implements the more pressing elements of the FATF Recommendations specifically related to TF. s.25, DTROP & OSCO 1.26 Under the DTROP and the OSCO, a person commits an offence if he deals with any property knowing or having reasonable grounds to believe it to represent any person's proceeds of drug trafficking or of an indictable offence respectively.
 The highest penalty for the offence upon conviction is imprisonment for 14 years and a fine of \$5 million. s.6, 7, 8, 8A, 13 & 14, UNATMO 1.27 The UNATMO, among other things, criminalizes the provision or collection of property and making any property or financial (or related) services available to terrorists or terrorist associates.
 The highest penalty for the offence upon conviction is imprisonment for 14 years and a fine.
 The UNATMO also permits terrorist property to be frozen and subsequently forfeited. s.25A, DTROP & OSCO, s.12 & 14, UNATMO 1.28 The DTROP, the OSCO and the UNATMO also make it an offence if a person fails to disclose, as soon as it is reasonable for him to do so, his knowledge or suspicion of any property that directly or indirectly, represents a person's proceeds of, was used in connection with, or is intended to be used in connection with, drug trafficking, an indictable offence or is terrorist property respectively.
 This offence carries a maximum term of imprisonment of 3 months and a fine of \$50,000 upon conviction. s.25A, DTROP & OSCO, s.12 & 14, UNATMO 1.29 "Tipping off" is another offence under the DTROP, the OSCO and the UNATMO.
-A person commits an offence if, knowing or suspecting that a disclosure has been made, he discloses to any other person any matter which is likely to prejudice any investigation which might be conducted following that first- mentioned disclosure.
+A person commits an offence if, knowing or suspecting that a disclosure has been made, he discloses to any other person any matter which is likely to prejudice any investigation which might be conducted following that first-mentioned disclosure.
 The maximum penalty for the offence upon conviction is imprisonment for 3 years and a fine.
-UNSO 1 1.30 The UNSO provides for the imposition of sanctions against persons and against places outside the People's Republic of China arising from Chapter 7 of the Charter of the United Nations.
+UNSO 1.30 The UNSO provides for the imposition of sanctions against persons and against places outside the People's Republic of China arising from Chapter 7 of the Charter of the United Nations.
 Most UNSCRs are implemented in Hong Kong under the UNSO.
-WMD(CPS)O I s.4, WMD(CPS)O 1.31 The WMD(CPS)O controls the provision of services that will or may assist the development, production, acquisition or stockpiling of weapons capable of causing mass destr assist the means of delivery of such WMD(CPS)O prohibits a person from where he believes or suspects, on reason services may be connected to PF.
-The widely defined and includes the lendi provision of financial assistance. weapons.
-Section 4 of providing any services able grounds, that those provision of services is -- ---
+WMD(CPS)O s.4, WMD(CPS)O 1.31 The WMD(CPS)O controls the provision of services that will or may assist the development, production, acquisition or stockpiling of weapons capable of causing mass destruction or that will or may assist the means of delivery of such weapons.
+Section 4 of WMD(CPS)O prohibits a person from providing any services where he believes or suspects, on reasonable grounds, that those services may be connected to PF.
+The provision of services is widely defined and includes the lending of money or other provision of financial assistance.